 Mkrtchyan’s research interests fall within the field of corporate governance, and mergers & acquisitions.
 Her research interests are mirrored in her choice of teaching interests, which include corporate finance, financial institutions, and international finance.

 Prior to joining Northeastern University, Mkrtchyan worked as an Instructor for finance courses at Pennsylvania State University, an accounting course at the French University in Armenia, and a variety of business courses at Association of Accountants and Auditors of Armenia.
 Her industry experience stems from positions as a Senior Auditor at Grant Thornton in Yerevan, Armenia and an Internal Controller at the Central Bank of Armenia.

 Services to the Profession

-Professor Mkrtchyan has served as a discussant and session chair for the Financial Management Association, as well as work as an ad hoc referee for the Journal of Empirical Finance.
+Mkrtchyan has served as a discussant for the Northern Financial Association and Financial Management Association, as well as work as an ad hoc referee for the Management Science, Journal of Corporate Finance, and Journal of Banking and Finance.

 Awards & Recognition

 - The American Finance Association Doctoral Student Travel Grant, 2011